reidprichard/ORC/README.md

 solver implemented in Rust with minimal dependencies.
 ORC supports arbitrary unstructured grids with the following numerical schemes and details:
 - Co-located grid
-- Algebraic multigrid solver with Jacobi or Gauss-Seidel smoothing
+- Algebraic multigrid solver with Jacobi or Gauss-Seidel smoothing (GMRES and BiCGSTAB will be evaluated)
 - Pressure-velocity coupling: SIMPLE (coupled solver may be added later)
 - Momentum discretization: first-order upwind differencing and central differencing
 - Gradient reconstruction: Green-Gauss cell-based (least squares may be added)